< /> < />

 How do I prevent stretch marks?

 Unfortunately, there is no way you can prevent stretch marks entirely.
 They are a normal part of life and a visible reminder that your body is changing.
-But, there are some preventative measures you can take if you want to lessen your chance of getting stretch marks.
+But, there are some preventative measures you can take if you want to lessen your chances of getting stretch marks.

 Get enough vitamin D

-There is some research suggesting that vitamin D can help prevent stretch marks so make sure you're getting healthy levels of vitamin D in your system [9].
+There is some research suggesting that vitamin D can help prevent stretch marks, so make sure you're getting healthy levels of vitamin D in your system [9].

-The best way to get vitamin D is from the sun, but you also want to prevent skin damage so make sure you're wearing your SPF+50 — this is especially important if you're using topical creams with retinoids as they increase the skin's sun sensitivity.
+The best way to get vitamin D is from the sun, but you also want to prevent skin damage, so make sure you're wearing your SPF+50 — this is especially important if you're using topical creams with retinoids, as they increase the skin's sun sensitivity.

 Maintain a healthy weight

 We've already talked about how rapid weight loss and rapid weight gain can cause stretch marks.
-If you're navigating weight loss make sure you're doing it the healthy way to prevent stretch marks.
+If you're navigating weight loss, make sure you're doing it the healthy way to prevent stretch marks.

 Stay hydrated